-The Student Services Fee is only effective for care at Boynton Health Service if a student has active health plan coverage.
-The Student Services Fee only applies to health care visits at Boynton Health Service.
-The Student Services Fee is not health insurance and does not apply to visits at University of Minnesota Medical Center, Fairview, Hennepin County Medical Center, or any other facility.
-Check with your health plan regarding coverage for care provided at another location.
-The Student Services Fee is in effect the following dates for the 2012-2013 academic year:
+The Student Services Fee benefits only apply to care at Boynton Health if a student has active health plan coverage.
+The Student Services Fee benefit does not apply to visits at University of Minnesota Medical Center, Fairview, Hennepin County Medical Center, or any other facility.
+Be sure to check with your health plan regarding coverage for care provided at another location.

 By requiring students to have health plan coverage, the University ensures that all students have access to medical care and can maintain good health, which is essential for academic success.